chezhian0599/Web-Scrapping/README.md

 # Web-Scrapping
 ## Agenda:
-To Scrap data from a bunch of websites and to do text analysis on the scrapped data.
+To Scrap data from a set of websites and to do text analysis on the scrapped data.

 ## Tools used:
 - Programming Language - Python